opalj/opal/src/site/TAC.md

 ## Examples

 To better understand OPAL's three-address code representation, we will discuss some examples.

 You can generate the 3-address code on your own using the steps discussed above.

-### Basics
+---

+**Loops and Exceptions**

 Given the following very simple loop implemented in Java.